Making the Business Case for Digital Records Management in the Insurance Industry

 Businesses across industries are recognizing the need to work toward digital maturity.
 Those that have reached this state are generally using robotic process automation, artificial intelligence, and machine learning routinely throughout their businesses.

-Below, we discuss the top three reasons for the insurance industry to digitize its records management across the board going forward.
+Below, we discuss the top three reasons for the insurance industry to accelerate it's digital transformation and digitize its records management.

 Digital Maturity Enhances Security

-Insurance-company customers must entrust their personal, private information to insurers, and they expect it to be kept safe.
+The customers of insurance companies must entrust their personal, private information to insurers, and they expect it to be kept safe.
 Furthermore, the government expects the same, requiring insurance companies to take appropriate steps to safeguard the personal information of their clients.

 At Ripcord, data security comes first.
 Whether your company's data gets scanned in by our proprietary robots or was digital from its start, it’s safe in our document management platform, Canopy.
 Each client has its own secure, private cloud-based instance, accessible only to those who have been granted credentialed access.
 Our data is encrypted, so there’s no need to worry about private data being visible to anyone who shouldn’t see it.
 To any would-be interlopers, the content is completely inaccessible.

 In addition to being encrypted and safe from hackers, digitized, classified, cloud-based information is not subject to the risks of flood, fire, or warehouse break-ins that can destroy paper files.
 No one can simply forget where they put a document if it's been digitized, nor can they lose it and have it fall into the wrong hands.
-When it's in Canopy, it's safe.
+When it's in Ripcord's cloud-based Canopy platform, it's safe.

 Digital Maturity Yields Long-Term Cost Savings